isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 #### <a name="faq">FAQs</a> <a href="#f1" title="Return to top">↩</a> ####

-**1. What happens if I did not serve the Notice of Negotiation with the relevant supporting documents on the relevant parties by 26 February 2021?**
+**1. What happens if I do not serve the Notice of Negotiation with the relevant supporting documents on the relevant parties by 26 February 2021?**

-**The timeline for service was a hard deadline.** If you did not serve the Notice of Negotiation with the relevant supporting documents on the relevant parties by 26 February 2021, you will not be able to obtain relief under the Framework.
+**The timeline for service is a hard deadline.** If you do not serve the Notice of Negotiation with the relevant supporting documents on the relevant parties by 26 February 2021, you will not be able to obtain relief under the Framework.

 **2. Why should I attach the supporting documents?
 These take a lot of time to prepare.**